 picture element is a fallback

 That’s a lot of new information for someone who grew up on the old style image tags.
-New length measure, new elements, new attributes.
+New length measures, new elements, new attributes.
 I’m not sure I really have it clearly understood.
 Writing this was one way to help me work it all out in my mind.
 If any of you see where I’m foggy or misunderstand something, please offer suggestions.